Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 If you’re associated with the US military, you already have the unique ability to be a part of the largest credit unions in the country.

-That membership gives you access to a high level of customer service, tons of account options, plus some solid perks along the way.
+That membership gives you access to a high level of customer service, tons of account options, and some solid perks.

 With Navy Federal, you can feel good about choosing a well-established personal finance solution that brings a lot to the table.